-Author has written 6 stories for Mass Effect, Marvel, RWBY, X-Com, Jade Empire, and One Punch Man/ワンパンマン.
+Author has written 8 stories for Mass Effect, Marvel, RWBY, X-Com, Jade Empire, Metal Gear, One Punch Man/ワンパンマン, and Pillars of Eternity.

 What does it mean to be a bucket?